uditgaurav/pages/charts/README.md

-# CHAOS INSTALER & EXPERIMENT CHARTS
+# CHAOS INSTALLER & EXPERIMENT CHARTS

 These charts provide the specifications for running chaos experiments on a Kubernetes cluster and are are consumed by the Litmus Chaos Operator.
 The charts are categorized